Zambian Breweries: History

 In 1963, Northern Breweries Limited was established as a private company formed through a partnership between South African Breweries (SAB) holding an 80% stake and Labatt Breweries of Canada with a 20% share.
 The company commenced brewing operations with plants located in Ndola and Lusaka.

 By 1968, the company was nationalised by the Zambian government, resulting in its division into Zambian Breweries (Lusaka) and Northern Breweries (Ndola).
 It was subsequently renamed Zambian Breweries Limited.

 The privatisation of Zambian Breweries began in 1994.
-This transition paved the way for its listing on the Lusaka Stock Exchang in 1997.
+This transition paved the way for its listing on the LuSE in 1997.

 In 1999, Zambian Breweries expanded by acquiring Northern Breweries in Ndola, along with the brand Rhino Lager.
 Three years later, in 2002, the company further diversified by acquiring the Coca-Cola franchise for Zambia, establishing bottling plants in Kitwe and Lusaka.

 December 2016 saw a significant shift when ABInBev, after acquiring SABMiller, agreed to sell its African Coca-Cola bottling operations, including the Zambian operation owned by Zambrew, to Coca-Cola for an undisclosed amount.

 In July 2022, Zambian Breweries announced a substantial US$80 million expansion of its Lusaka plant.